 A good manager considers many perspectives and plans for things.
 You can decide your test date and target score based on your application deadlines and the time available to you.
 Plan your GMAT prep based on your target test date.
 Now decide on smaller tasks that will help you reach your dream score.
 Have deadlines for each goal.
 Don’t be afraid to review your progress and update your plans and schedules.

 Choose study material that is accurate, accessible and effective.
-Manya Education has standardized content, supportive trainer and online content that are at par with the best in the world.
+Manya – The Princeton Review has standardized content, supportive trainer and online content that are at par with the best in the world.

 Tell your friends and family about your goals.
 Talk with them to stay motivated.
 Learn to say no to people and events that will eat up your time in the short time you have to prepare for the GMAT.